From Local Club Swimmer to Paralympic Champion

 Ollie has inspired us to believe that no matter what challenges you face, you can always carry on to chase your dreams.
 Keep up to date with his latest news events Twitter.

-You might like to read another inspirational story about the importance of an active lifestyle for disabled people.
+You might like to read another Story of the Month about the importance of an active lifestyle for disabled people.

 If you have a story that you would like to share please get in touch with us.
 You can send an email to: email@example.com